 All the Things to Do that Make Paris in December Special

-Paris events in December focus on the holidays as lavish Christmas and New Year's decorations transform the city into a real City of Light as days grow shorter.
+Paris events in December focus on the holidays as lavish Christmas and New Year's decorations transform the city into a real City of Light.

-And if you're lucky enough to be here for New Year's Eve, get ready for a celebration to remember!
+And if you're lucky enough to be here for New Year's Eve, get ready for a spectacular celebration you'll always remember.

 Christmas Markets in Paris 2019

-Sparkling lights and decorations, the smell of roasting chestnuts, cups of hot mulled wine, and Swiss-style chalets overflowing with special holiday foods, hand-crafted gifts, and decorations . . .
+Sparkling lights and decorations, the smell of roasting chestnuts, cups of hot wine infused with cinnamon, and Swiss-style chalets overflowing with special holiday foods, hand-crafted gifts, and decorations . . .
 Christmas Markets, a tradition since Medieval times, pop up all over Paris starting in late November.

 Paris Christmas Market Schedule